 Now that regulatory bodies around the world have taken action on cryptocurrencies, information on whether a token is legally a utility or security is much clearer.
 As such, the way is now paved for security tokens to enter the market in accordance with local regulatory bodies, such as the Securities and Exchange Commission (SEC) in the US.

 Therefore it is unlikely one type of token will dominate the other.
 Instead, companies looking to fundraise will now have the option of deciding which type of token best suits their product.
-Although it will still be up to savvy consumers to make sure they are getting the best deal, which will involve critical thinking about whether a security or utility token is best suited to the product.
+However, it will still be up to savvy consumers to make sure they are getting the best deal, which will involve critical thinking about whether a security or utility token is best suited to the product.

 Are security tokens legal?